Explore health content from A to Z.

 I need information about...

 During colorectal surgery, parts of the colon or rectum are surgically removed.
 You will be given instructions on how to prepare for your surgery.
 Follow these instructions carefully.
 You will likely be admitted to the hospital on the day of your surgery.
 In certain cases, admission to the hospital the day before is needed.
-To help prepare your body, you will be instructed on what to do before surgery.
-Follow these instructions carefully.
 Ask questions if something is unclear.

 Have a thorough physical exam as instructed by your doctor.

 Ask about medications.
 Tell your surgeon about all medications you take, and ask whether you should stop taking them.
-This includes prescription medications, aspirin, and other over-the-counter drugs.
+This includes prescription medications, aspirin or other NSAIDs, and other over-the-counter drugs.
 Mention any herbs or supplements you take.

 Quit smoking.
 Smoking increases surgery risks and slows healing.